 We all need to use groundwater wisely to help secure Perth’s water future

-Groundwater is used by Water Corporation to supply about 40% of Perth’s drinking water as part of the Perth Integrated Water Supply Scheme.
+- Groundwater is used by Water Corporation to supply about 40 per cent of Perth’s drinking water as part of the Perth Integrated Water Supply Scheme.

 Garden bore use

-About one in four urban properties across Perth has a garden bore.
-Collectively, garden bore users across the Perth and Peel regions take about 24% of all groundwater used.
-In 2020, the Department of Water and Environmental Regulation estimated there are over 100,000 garden bores abstracting a total of over 100 gigalitres a year (over 100 billion litres).
+About one in four urban properties across Perth use a garden bore to irrigate the household lawn and garden.
+Collectively, garden bore users across the Perth and Mandurah areas take about 22 per cent of all groundwater used.
+In 2021, the Department of Water and Environmental Regulation estimate there are about 180,000 households using garden bores, taking a total of about 90 gigalitres a year (90 billion litres).